-Panel abutments incorporating a movement joint, two L rails should be provided.
+Where panel abutments incorporate a movement joint, two L rails should be provided.
 See Figure 7.

 Fire breaks

 Fire breaks should be planned, designed and positioned by a qualified engineer or architect.
 Vertical breaks should fill the depth of the cavity behind the brick slip panel.
 Horizontal breaks should incorporate an intumescent element to allow free movement of air in the cavity, but which will close the cavity in the event of fire.